SameerSDurgoji/10Bit_potentiometric_DAC/README.md

 The simulations of higher bit DACs consume more time.

+# Layout

+The layout of these circuits is to be drawn in magic using sky130 tech file.

+## Switch

+The layout for switch was drawn as shown below:

+The spice file of this switch layout was extracted, necessary voltage inputs were added and was simulated in ngspice.
+For the sake of checking the layout, the high voltage reference was given as 2.5 V and the low reference voltage was given as 2.0 V. The output was observed as follows:

+## 2bit DAC

+The layout for 2bit DAC was drawn as shown below:

+However, the layout for resisters in voltage divider could not be designed.
+So, direct voltage values were given for reference.

+The spice file was extracted and the output was observed as shown below:

 # Further Work

-Further work would be to create the layout of all the DACs and use them obtain a 10 bit DAC using the sky130 tech file.
+Further work would be to create the layout for resistor, all the DACs and use them obtain a 10 bit DAC using the sky130 tech file.

 # Author